jewettaij/visfd/doc/doc_filter_mrc.md

 ```
 (The "C" constant is determined by normalization.)

-The computational cost of "**-gdogxy**" lies in between the ordinary and *generalized* difference-of-Gaussian (DOG) filters discussed above.
+The computational cost of "**-doggxy**" lies in between the ordinary and *generalized* difference-of-Gaussian (DOG) filters discussed above.
 (Features in electron tomography are typically blurred more in the Z direction due to the effect of the missing wedge.
-So it may be pointless and impossible to use the computationally more expensive generalized ("**-gdog**", "**-exponents**") filter in an effort to find the precise boundaries of objects in the Z direction.
-In these cases, the "**-gdogxy**" (and "**-dog**") filters may work just as well and are significantly faster.)
+So it may be pointless and impossible to use the computationally more expensive generalized ("**-dogg**", "**-exponents**") filter in an effort to find the precise boundaries of objects in the Z direction.
+In these cases, the "**-doggxy**" filter may work just as well and is significantly faster.)